evennia/evennia/docs/source/Contributing-Docs.md

 [evennia.com](https://evennia.com) - link to an external website.
 ```

-- By using `(github:evennia/objects/objects.py)` as link target, you can point to a place on the Evennia github page (master branch).
+- By using `(github:evennia/objects/objects.py)` as link target, you can point to a place on the Evennia github page (main branch).
 - Use `(github:develop/evennia/objects/objects.py` to target `develop` branch.
 - Use `(github:issue)` to point to the github issue-creation page.